preservim/vim-pencil/README.markdown

 with autoformat disabled.

-(\*) Advanced users will want to check out `g:pencil#autoformat_blacklist` to set highlight groups for which autoformat will not be enabled.
+(\*) Advanced users will want to check out `g:pencil#autoformat_blacklist` to set highlight groups for which autoformat will not be enabled when entering Insert mode.

 ### Manual formatting